hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 [8:39:56](#1662539996384OdulH:gitter.im) <hiiamboris (NOT THIS ONE)>:
-I won't be able to tell a thing in such a big script í ½í¸‰
+I won't be able to tell a thing in such a big script ğŸ˜‰

 [8:40:12](#1662540012385kyvHC:gitter.im) <hiiamboris (NOT THIS ONE)>:
 I suggest removing irrelevant stuff until it becomes small enough to understand